Sometimes the analogy is made with the world of analog photography and is colloquially called digital negative, referring to the opposite of the film.

 Is the RAW file an image?

-Most devices and programs that work with digital images are based on a representation in which each point of the image contains the information of the 3 colors: red, green and blue.
+Most devices and programs that work with digital images are based on a representation in which each point of the image contains three colors: red, green, and blue.

 The representation of an image is a matrix (x, y) of vectors (r, g, b)